-Last week, I ate at Pizza Doodle in Centennial, Colorado.
-I rarely eat pizza outside of the home (except for those restaurants with certified gluten-free pizzas).
-Pizza Doodle, however, is known in the Denver gluten-free community as being “celiac safe” because it has a separate oven and prep area for the gluten-free pizzas.
-Several people have told me about it – so I figured it was time to check it out myself.
+Pizza Doodle, however, is known in the Denver gluten-free community as being “celiac safe” because it has a separate oven and prep area for its gluten-free pizzas.
+Several people have told me to go there, so I figured it was time to check it out for myself.

 I ordered the gluten-free pizza and let my server (who was also the owner) know that I was going to test it with my Nima Sensor.